 Officials.
-[SEC Bylaw 30.20.2.2] The host institution is responsible for training all officials in accordance with SEC and NCAA rules.
+[SEC Bylaw 30.20.2.2] The Conference office shall identify, based upon an annual vote of the participating head coaches, a meet coordinator who will be responsible for executing meet operations for the Championship.
+Compensation for the coordinator shall consist of \$1,000 per day, plus transportation, and lodging, all of which will be provided by the host institution.
+The host institution shall also be responsible for training all officials in accordance with SEC and NCAA rules.
 The Conference office shall maintain a working list of head officials from which the host institution must select the officials for the championships.
+[Revised: 12/20/18]